Climbing Mont Blanc: A Guide For Western Europe’s Tallest Peak

-Straddling the border between France and Italy at the western stretches of The Alps, Mont Blanc is Western Europe’s tallest mountain (you’ll need to climb Mount Elbrus in order to claim that you’ve scaled the tallest mountain in the whole of Europe).
+Straddling the border between France and Italy at the western stretches of The Alps, climbing Mont Blanc is well-earned pride for ascending Western Europe’s tallest mountain (you’ll need to climb Mount Elbrus in order to claim that you’ve scaled the tallest mountain in the whole of Europe).

-Climbing Mont Blanc and the alpine mountain range has been a dream for winter sport lovers and adventure travellers for eons.
+The alpine mountain range has been a dream for winter sports lovers and adventure travellers for aeons.
 Starting from the delightfully gorgeous town of Chamonix, thousands attempt to climb Mont Blanc every year, with hundreds of successful ascents every day.

 With expert planning, preparation, professional acclimatisation and an appetite for Alpine adventure, climbing Mont Blanc can be a memorable and victorious experience.
 Let’s take a look at what you need to do to prepare yourself for climbing Mont Blanc, Western Europe and France’s tallest peak.